The Hamiltonian formulation of General Relativity: myths and reality

-Note that the components $\xi^{\mu}$, form a true vector \cite{Carmeli, Torre}, in contrast to the parameters $\varepsilon^{\perp}$ and $\varepsilon ^{k}$ which appear in the ADM formulation of \cite{Pons} (see (\ref{eqn00a}) and its derivation in the next Section).
+Note that the components $\xi^{\mu}$ form a true vector \cite{Carmeli, Torre}, in contrast to the parameters $\varepsilon^{\perp}$ and $\varepsilon^{k}$ which appear in the ADM formulation of \cite{Pons} (see (\ref{eqn00a}) and its derivation in the next Section).

-If we consider $\xi^{\mu}\left( x\right) $ as being a small parameter and restrict our interest to the first-order contributions in $\xi^{\mu}$, then the exact invariance of the EH action and the Einstein equations of motion is lost as only the inclusion of all terms in the expansion of (\ref{eqnD3}) will preserve it.
-In addition, if we want to present (\ref{eqnD3}) in a form similar to a gauge transformation, in which the invariance with respect to replacement of variables is in the same coordinate frame of reference \cite{Grishchuk}, we should write both sides of (\ref{eqnD3}) in the same coordinate system.
+If we consider $\xi^{\mu}\left( x\right) $ as being a small parameter and restrict our interest to the first-order contributions in $\xi^{\mu}$, then the exact invariance\footnote{We use the phrase \textquotedblleft exact invariance\textquotedblright\ when a variation of the Lagrangian and equations of motion under the gauge transformation gives zero exactly.
+We will see that for GR the invariance is not \textquotedblleft exact\textquotedblright\ as the variation of the Lagrangian equals to the total derivative, while the variation of the Einstein equations is proportional to the equations themselves.} of the EH action and the Einstein equations of motion is lost as only the inclusion of all terms in the expansion of (\ref{eqnD3}) will preserve it.
+In addition, if we want to present (\ref{eqnD3}) in a form similar to a gauge transformation, in which the invariance with respect to replacement of field variables is written in the same coordinate frame of reference \cite{Grishchuk}, we should write both sides of (\ref{eqnD3}) in the same coordinate system.
 This can be done by an additional approximation, using the Taylor expansion of $g_{\mu\nu}^{\prime}\left( x^{\prime}\right) $:

 where in the second term (which is already linear in $\xi^{\alpha}$) we used $\left. \frac{\partial g^{\prime\mu\nu}\left( x^{\prime}\right) }{\partial x^{\prime\alpha}}\right\vert _{x^{\prime}=x}=$ $g_{,\alpha}^{\mu\nu}+O\left( \xi\right) $.